 This has just been a glimpse into Sir Arthur's life during his formative years.
 If you are looking for more information on Doyle, I have a few recommendations.
 First, I would like to acknowledge a fantastic source that was used, in part, to inform this article- The Arthur Conan Doyle Encyclopedia.
 It is an absolute treasure trove of Conan Doyle research and I highly recommend it to anyone looking for information on the iconic writer's life.
 But, a fair warning, don't be surprised when you go to this website and get sucked into a time vortex; what feels like 20 minutes can easily turn into two hours (but it's all in good fun)!
 Also, if you want to read a very entertaining account of Sir Arthur's life, I recommend his autobiography, Memories and Adventures.
 This book was a useful source for this article as well.

 Finally, if you would like to explore more of the city's fascinating stories and history, be sure to check out our walking tours of Edinburgh.
-Sami (our human tour guide) and Sawyer (our Golden Retriever tour guide) would love to show you around.
-However, if you can't make it here in person, you can follow their adventures on Instagram, Twitter, or Facebook.
+Sami would love to show you around.
+However, if you can't make it here in person, you can follow our adventures on Instagram, Twitter, or Facebook.

 Until next time- Explore & Discover!